mobigroup/sqlite3-tcl/README.md

 # sqlite3-tcl
-Extension for TCL evaluation by user-defined function inside SQLite3 database Edit
+Extension for TCL evaluation by user-defined function inside SQLite3 database

 # About